junxit/us-congress-bills-116/bill.md

 legis-num: H.R.
 1925
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1925

-> To designate the Manhattan Campus of the New York Harbor Health Care System of the Department of Veterans Affairs as the “Margaret Cochran Corbin Campus of the New York Harbor Health Care System”.
+That the bill from the House of Representatives (H.R.
+1925) entitled “An Act to designate the Manhattan Campus of the New York Harbor Health Care System of the Department of Veterans Affairs as the “Margaret Cochran Corbin Campus of the New York Harbor Health Care System”.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Designation of Manhattan Campus of the New York Harbor Health Care System of the Department of Veterans Affairs, New York